Terms and Conditions with customer information

-4.6If you select the payment method "PayPal direct debit", PayPal will deduct the invoice amount from the customer's bank account after issuing a SEPA direct debit mandate, but not before the deadline for the preliminary information on behalf of the seller.
+4.6If you select the payment method "PayPal Direct Debit", PayPal will deduct the invoice amount from the customer's bank account after issuing a SEPA direct debit mandate, but not before the deadline for the preliminary information has expired on behalf of the seller.
 Pre-notification ("Pre-Notification") is any notification (eg invoice, policy, contract) to the customer that announces a debit via SEPA direct debit.
-If the direct debit is not redeemed for lack of sufficient account coverage or due to the specification of a wrong bank account or contradicts the customer of the debit, although he is not entitled to do so, the customer has to bear the chargeback of the respective credit institution, if he is responsible for this ,
+If the direct debit is not redeemed for lack of sufficient account coverage or due to the specification of an incorrect bank account or the customer objects to the debit, although he is not entitled to do so, the customer shall bear the fees incurred by the chargeback of the respective credit institution, if he is responsible for this ,

 4.7If you choose the payment method Direct Debit via Stripe, the payment is processed via the payment service provider Stripe Payments Europe Ltd., 1 Grand Canal Street Lower, Grand Canal Dock, Dublin, Ireland ("Stripe").
 In this case, Stripe will deduct the invoice amount from the customer's bank account after issuing a SEPA direct debit mandate, but not before the pre-notification deadline has expired on behalf of the seller.
 Pre-notification ("Pre-Notification") is any notification (eg invoice, policy, contract) to the customer that announces a debit via SEPA direct debit.
 If the direct debit is not redeemed for lack of sufficient account coverage or due to the specification of an incorrect bank account or the customer objects to the debit, although he is not entitled to do so, the customer shall bear the fees incurred by the chargeback of the respective credit institution, if he is responsible for this , The seller reserves the right to carry out a credit check when selecting the SEPA direct debit payment method and to reject this method of payment if the credit check is negative.